DUE TO LEGAL LOOPHOLES GOVERNING PET FOOD LABELS BOTH THE LIST OF INGREDIENTS AND GUARANTEED ANALYSIS ARE OFTEN MISLEADING

 THE GUARANTEED ANALYSIS does not take into account digestibility.
 It is possible to formulate a diet based on shoe leather that would have an acceptable guaranteed percentage of protein but your pet would be unable to digest it!

-CORN is a poor quality ingredient or just a “filler”.
-Of all the grains used in pet food corn is one of the most digestible and has the highest amount of protein as well as many beneficial vitamins and antioxidants.
+CORN IS A POOR QUALITY INGREDIENT OR JUST A FILLER.
+Corn which has been processed for use in pet foods is highly digestible and is high in protein as well as containing many beneficial vitamins and antioxidants.
 That is one of the reasons it is so commonly used in formulating pet foods.
 Food allergy to corn has only been proven in a few cases in dogs and it has never been documented in cats.
 Quality, as always, may vary.

-Gluten is a protein derived from many grains.
+GLUTEN IS HARMFUL Gluten is a protein derived from many grains after all the starch has been removed.
+It is highly digestible and provides key amino acids (the building blocks of protein).
 People with gluten intolerance develop damage to the intestinal tract when gluten is consumed.
 This syndrome, called Celiac disease affects approximately 1% of Americans.
-Another condition, called “gluten sensitivity” is thought to occur in about 6% of the population.
-Individuals with this syndrome show many of the same symptoms as those with celiac disease but their GI tract remains normal.
-A condition similar to celiac disease has been identified in a small subset of Irish Setter dogs.
-Symptoms usually become apparent at a young age.
-It is not known whether “gluten sensitivity” also occurs in dogs but to date it has not been documented.
+A condition similar to celiac disease has been identified in a small subset of Irish Setter dogs, it is extremely rare.

 HIGH PROTEIN = HIGH ENERGY.
 Protein has the same amount of calories (energy) as carbohydrates.
 Fat yields the highest amount of energy, roughly 1 and ¼ times the amount in protein and carbs.
 Moreover, extra protein does not lead to an increase in muscle mass, only exercise will do that.